arulbose/rosx/README.md

 cd rose
 make -f scripts/Makefile.x86
 ```
-that it.
+thats it.
 It builds a executable named `rosex86` which has the kernel, applications and x86 simualtor port built-in.

 To run